rbwatson/to-do-service-sp25/docs/tutorials/get-tasks-by-user-id.md

 To receive details of a specified task:

-1. Make sure your local service is running, or start it by using this command, if it's not.
+1. Make sure your local service is running, or start it by using this command if it's not.

     ```shell
     cd <your-github-workspace>/to-do-service/api